Canada

 Sector publications and business awards

 Canadian sector publications, Canadian Lawyer, Canadian HR Reporter, Canadian Grocer, Canadian Manufacturing, serve their respective vertical audiences and carry meaningful ranking weight for businesses in those sectors.
-Canadian business awards, Deloitte Technology Fast 50, Globe and Mail Top Employers, Canadian Business 500, Financial Post Growth 500, generate legitimate citation opportunities when genuinely earned.
-These are slower than link packages but produce authority that holds through algorithmic scrutiny.
+Canadian business award programmes such as Deloitte Technology Fast 50, Canada's Top 100 Employers (Mediacorp, distributed nationally in The Globe and Mail), the Globe's Canada's Top Growing Companies ranking, and the long-running Growth 500 list generate legitimate citation opportunities when genuinely earned.
+These are slower than bulk link products but produce authority that tends to hold through algorithmic scrutiny.

 Chapter 11 · The Canadian tech stack